JonayedMohiuddin/JonayedMohiuddin/README.md

   - ❤ Love2D game Dev.
   - 🌐 HTML, CSS and Javascript.
   - 🌙 Lua programming.(👶 My first entry into programming)
-  - 🧮 8Bit Computer Architecture Basics.
-- 🤝 I’m looking to collaborate on any C++ or Python projects.
+- 🤝 I’m looking to collaborate on any C++ projects.
 - 🤔 I’m looking for help with __Compiler Designs__, __2D rendering of 3d models__ and __ASSEMBLY__ Language.
 - 💬 Ask me about programming.
 - 📫 How to reach me: